CurrencyCloud/currencycloud-python/README.md

 The full source code, tests and examples can be always found on [github](https://github.com/CurrencyCloud/currencycloud-python).

-## Deprecation Announcement
-October 2020: Python 2.7, 3.3 and 3.4 are deprecated, they will not be supported from January 2021.
-Please migrate to a current, secure version of Python, listed below.

-## Supported Python versions
-This library aims to support and is [tested](https://travis-ci.org/CurrencyCloud/currencycloud-python) under the following Python implementations:
--  CPython 3.5
--  CPython 3.6
--  CPython 3.7
--  CPython 3.8

 ## Installation
 We support installation using standard Python "distutils" or